After Trump’s pledge to ‘open up’ China, low expectations for trade deal

 In a pre-recorded interview with Fox News that aired on Thursday, Trump said that China would invest “hundreds of billions of dollars” in companies run by the CEOs in his delegation, without providing further details.

-Trump also said that Beijing had agreed to purchase US oil and 200 Boeing aircraft.
+Trump also said that Beijing had agreed to buy US oil and 200 Boeing aircraft.

-Trump administration officials have said that the sides are also discussing the establishment of a “Board of Investment” to manage investments between the countries.
+Trump administration officials have also indicated that China will increase purchases of US agricultural products and work to establish a “Board of Trade” to manage investments between the countries.

 “A realistic ‘opening up’ of the Chinese market would likely focus first on sectors where the economic complementarity is most obvious,” Taiyi Sun, an associate professor of political science at Christopher Newport University in Newport News, Virginia, told Al Jazeera.